 “Yes, she has been wonderful.
 She invited me out.”

 For a moment, she’s quiet, but then she says, “Well, I am so happy for you, honey.
 I know the past year has been rough.”

 “Well, I know you’re busy now, honey.
 Just give us a call during the week, okay?”

 “I love you too, Mom.
-Send my love to Dad.”
+Give my love to Dad.”
+“I will, honey.”

 When I hung up, a wave of nostalgia hit me and immediately I began to shake it off.

 Sandy comes back from the bathroom and catches me crying.
 “Hey, Mia, are you okay?”

 “I got the same way.
 Mine are in North Carolina.”
 “Oh?
 What part of North Carolina?”

 “My mother’s brother, my Uncle Ted, and his wife, Aunt Rose, live in Raleigh.”

 “Oh, I am familiar with Raleigh.
 My dad did work there all the time and would take us to visit.”